enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/build.rst

 OSSRH validation
 ********************

-Go to https://oss.sonatype.org/ and unstage the release.
+Go to https://oss.sonatype.org/ and unstage (which means: close, then release the staged repository) the release.
 This will in time allow synchronization with Maven Central.

 Git push
 +++++++++++++